LuciaRavazzi/LuciaRavazzi/README.md

-👋 Hi, I’m @LuciaRavazzi.
+👋 Hi, I’m @LuciaRavazzi. <br>
-👀 I’m 23 years old and I live in Italy.
+👀 I’m 23 years old and I live in Italy. <br>
-🏢 I’m graduated in physics and now, I'm attenting a Master degree in Data Science.
+🏢 I’m graduated in physics and now, I'm attenting a Master degree in Data Science. <br>

 📫 How to reach me?
 Contact me on LinkedIn: I will be glad to chat about interesting data science topics!